clean-code-craft-tcq-1/function-ext-python-Aruna1396/README.md

 whether high or low.
 Add this capability.
 1. Add the ability to plug-in different reporters to this code.

+##Extensions
+1. Accept input in different units
+   Provided the support to have charging temperature in three different units (Celsius, Kelvin & Fahrenheit).
+2. Support a language in addition to English
+   Provided the support for bilingual report/alerts for BMS system

+Note: Fallback Handling mechanism is provided where charging temperature & Language will take default values as Celsius, English for incorrect or unsupported inputs.

 ## The Exploration

 How well does our code hold-out in the rapidly evolving EV space?